carlpulley/volatility/README.txt

 =============

   symbols.py - this plugin is designed to resolve Windows addresses to the nearest
     function/method name within a symbol table.
-The plugin's lookup method is used for this purpose.
+Including this plugin will ensure that _EPROCESS object classes are injected with a symbol_table and lookup method.

-    When the --symbols option is specified, symbol tables are built using Microsoft's debugging symbol information.
+    When injected methods are called with use_symbols True, symbol tables are built using Microsoft's debugging symbol information.
 The symbol PDB files are downloaded and cached within Volatility's caching directories.
 Brendan Dolan-Gavitt's pdbparse is used here.

-    If --symbols is not specified or no symbol information is available, then module exports information are used to populate the symbols tables.
+    If use_symbols is False or no symbol information is available, then module exports information are used to populate the symbols tables.

-    Example usage (using the installed volshell plugin below):
+    Example usage (from a volshell command prompt):

-      from volatility.plugins.volshell import Volshell

-      def symbol_lookup(mem_image, pid, addrs):
-        shell = Volshell(filename=mem_image, plugins="/path/to/plugins")
-        shell.cc(pid=pid)
-        sym_lookup = shell.symbols(table_data=False, symbols=True)
-        return [ sym_lookup(shell.proc, addr) for addr in addrs ]
+      volshell> self.proc.lookup(addr, use_symbols=True)

     NOTE: due to a bug in pdbparse's src/undname.c code, it is currently necessary to hand patch this file prior building pdbparse.
 For more details, see: